loopbackio/loopback.io/pages/en/lb4/Model.md

 ```

 ## Using Legacy Juggler
-Defining a model for use with the legacy juggler involves extending your classes
+To define a model for use with the legacy juggler, extend your classes from
-from `Entity` and decorating your classes with the `@model` and `@property`
+`Entity` and decorate them with the `@model` and `@property` decorators.
-decorators.

 ```ts
 import {model, property} from '@loopback/repository';